manitra/dependency-reader/README.md

 vshost32-12.0.0.0 mscorlib-2.0.0.0
 ```

-Combine it with other tool
+Combine it with other tools
 ```
 > dep myproject/bin | grep -i reactive